-With soaring domes and rock-solid formations, Uluru-Kata Tjuta National Park’s centerpiece is Uluru (also known as Ayers Rock), an oval shaped rock that rises upwards of 1,200 feet above Australia’s Outback.
-Watch as it changes a blood-red with the turning of the sun.
-Then, enjoy a walk through Walpa Gorge (approximately one mile), a desert refuge for plantation and animals, and feel the welcomed breeze.
+If you love hiking and the outdoors, plan a trip to Uluru-Kata Tjuta National Park during your Australia vacation.
+Its dramatic centerpiece is Uluru, also known as Ayers Rock, an oval-shaped rock that is the same height of the Empire State Building.
+This UNESCO World Heritage site rises majestically above Australia’s Outback and is sacred to the Aboriginal people of the area.
+Watch as it turns a blood-red with the moving of the sun.
+Then, enjoy a walk through Walpa Gorge (approximately one mile), a desert refuge for plantation and animals, and feel a welcome breeze.

-70 miles from the mainland of South Australia is Kangaroo Island, home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and extraordinary vegetation.
-At sea, you’ll find dolphins and seals splashing around.
+If you’re a nature lover, plan a visit to Kangaroo Island, which is about 70 miles from the mainland of South Australia.
+The island is home to an abundance of wildlife (kangaroos, wallabies, koalas, and more) and extraordinary vegetation.
+Book a trip out to sea and you’ll find dolphins and seals splashing all around you.
 Each day presents an opportunity to deeper explore these fertile lands, as well as take part in supervised sessions that allow you to hold and feed wildlife.

-Within the crevices of Karijini National Parks walls is two billion years of history.
+Located in Western Australia is the spectacular Karijini National Park.
+Within its walls are two billion years of history.
 Hike the Hancock Gorge and weave your way through this historic rock, described as a "journey to the center of the world".
 Cool off with a swim in the freshwater pools found among a cavernous gorge.
 The depths and high peaks of this ochre-red inland has had a profound historical significance on local indigenous people.